mbmccormick/mbmccormick.github.io/press/index.md

 # Press

 Below is a list of articles that have featured either me or one of my projects.
-Check out the list below and if you come across an article that’s not listed, please let me know!
+Check out the list below and if you come across an article that's not listed, please let me know!

 **[Get Real-Time Transit Schedules When You Check In on Foursquare](http://google.com)** on March 21, 2011 *We came across a useful Foursquare add-on recently that delivers real-time public transit schedules via SMS when connected users check in near a transit stop on Foursquare.
 The add-on, 4sqtransit, was built by college student and software developer Matt McCormick.
 We tested it out at the 6 train sto ...* [mashable.com]